+Solid Waste

-Solid Waste Mecklenburg County Solid Waste requests that the following information be indicated on the plans: Mecklenburg County Solid Waste requests the petitioner submit a Solid Waste Management Plan prior to initiating demolition and/or construction activities to include, at a minimum, the procedures that will be used to recycle all clean wood, metal, and concrete generated during demolition and construction activities.
-The Plan shall specify that monthly reporting of all tonnage disposed and recycled will be made to the Mecklenburg County Solid Waste Program.
-The report shall include the identification and location of facilities receiving disposed or recycled materials.
+Mecklenburg County Solid Waste requests the petitioner submit a Solid Waste Management Plan prior to initiating demolition and/or construction activities to include, at a minimum, the procedures that will be used to recycle all clean wood, metal, and concrete generated during demolition and construction activities.
+Additionally, the plan should specify that all land clearing and inert debris shall be taken to a properly permitted facility.
+The Plan shall also state that monthly reporting of all tonnage disposed and recycled will be made to the Mecklenburg County Solid Waste Program.
+The report shall include the identification and location of all facilities receiving disposed or recycled materials.

 Mecklenburg County is committed to reduction of construction/demolition waste.
 Technical assistance is available at no charge to those companies willing to partner with the County in this effort.

-Please contact Diane Davis at (704) 432-0399 for more information regarding the County's technical assistance services and for submission of your Solid Waste Management Plan.
-Storm Water No Comment.
+Storm Water

+No Comment.

+Water Quality

-Water Quality The Mecklenburg County Water Quality Program cannot support the rezoning of the subject property unless the comments and/or ordinances are implemented and appear on any revised site plans as notes and/or schematics.
+In order for the Mecklenburg County Water Quality Program to support this rezoning, the following recommendations should be implemented and appear as notes on site plans.

 The proposed project will include a substantial amount of impervious area, which will directly affect surface water quality due to storm water runoff from the project.
 Storm water runoff becomes contaminated with pollutants associated with the impervious area usage, transporting these pollutants to surface waters.
 In addition, this impervious area acts to increase the volume and velocity of storm water entering surface waters, which affects stream channel stability and negatively impacts water quality and aquatic habitat.
 In order to mitigate the impacts of these pollutants and to protect water quality conditions, the proposed project should incorporate the criteria specified below.

 General Recommendations: